guardian/ssm-scala/README.md

 Run SSM in interactive/repl mode
 Command: ssh [options]
 Create and upload a temporary ssh key
-  -u, --user <value>       Connect to remote host as user (default: ubuntu) --port <value>           Connect to remote host on this port --newest                 Selects the newest instance if more than one instance was specified --oldest                 Selects the oldest instance if more than one instance was specified --private                Use private IP address (must be routable via VPN Gateway) --raw                    Unix pipe-able ssh connection string -a, --agent              Use the local ssh agent to register the private key (and do not use -i) --bastion <value>        Connect through the given bastion specified by its instance id --bastion-port <value>   Connect through the given bastion at a given port --bastion-user <value>   Connect to bastion as this user (default: ubuntu)
+  -u, --user <value>       Connect to remote host as this user (default: ubuntu) --port <value>           Connect to remote host on this port --newest                 Selects the newest instance if more than one instance was specified --oldest                 Selects the oldest instance if more than one instance was specified --private                Use private IP address (must be routable via VPN Gateway) --raw                    Unix pipe-able ssh connection string -x, --execute            Makes ssm behave like a single command (eg: `--raw` with automatic piping to the shell) -a, --agent              Use the local ssh agent to register the private key (and do not use -i); only bastion connections -A, --no-agent           Do not use the local ssh agent -b, --bastion <value>    Connect through the given bastion specified by its instance id; implies -a (use agent) unless followed by -A
+  -B, --bastion-tags <value>
+                           Connect through the given bastion identified by its tags; implies -a (use agent) unless followed by -A
+  --bastion-port <value>   Connect through the given bastion at a given port --bastion-user <value>   Connect to bastion as this user (default: ubuntu)
 ```